pomegranar/pomegranar/README.md

 # Anar Nyambayar
-I'm a student at Duke Kunshan University, in the undergraduate class 2027.
+Duke Kunshan University Undergraduate Student, Class of 2027.

 Here are the languages I'm familiar with:
 - Java